Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Searching package metadata

-- The top-level "Release" file and authenticity verification
+- Examining the top-level "Release" file and authenticity

 - Managing local copies of fetched packages